denoland/deno_graph/README.md

 ## Building Web Assembly

 The build script (`_build.ts`) requires the Deno CLI to be installed and available in the path.
-If it is, the script should _just work_:
+If it is, the following command should _just work_:

 ```
 > deno task build